Jump to:Page Content

 The program has developed an extensive catalogue of case studies addressing crisis events.
 These cases serve as an important tool for classroom study, prompting readers to think about the challenges different types of crises pose for public safety officials, political leaders, and the affected communities at large.

-New York City Responds to Hurricane Sandy (Forthcoming)
+Surviving the Surge: New York City Hospitals Respond to Superstorm Sandy

 The Deepwater Horizon Oil Spill: The Politics of Crisis Response (A and B)